HERACLITUS: THE FRAGMENTS

 THE MYTH OF ZEUS AND IO IN GREEK TRAGEDY

 The myth of Zeus and Io fascinated the Ancient Greeks, with its theme of human suffering resulting from divine injustice, irresponsibility and cruelty.
-The issue of Zeus' uncontrollable lust and its consequences also had to be dealt with.
-This book traces the development of the myth from early Greek Poetry to Tragedy, with special emphasis on Aeschylus' Prometheus Bound and the fragments of Sophocles' Inachus, two plays where Io's transformation and tribulations take center stage.
+The issue of Zeus' uncontrollable lust and its consequences also had to be addressed.
+This book traces the development of the myth in Greek Tragedy, from Aeschylus' Suppliants and Prometheus Bound, to the fragments of Sophocles' Inachus.

 The Myth of Zeus and Io in Greek Tragedy is Issue 4 of the series Monsters from Greek Mythology: A Magazine of Storytelling and Illustrations.